 Tickets can be purchased on the bus.
-A single fare costs 1.30 EUR and a day pass 5 EUR.
+A single fare costs EUR 1.30 and a day pass EUR 5.

-Once in Bologna, do not hesitate to contact tourism professionals for information and help in organising your stay.Ufficio di informazione e accoglienza turistica
+Upon your arrival in Bologna, you can get in touch with local tourism professionals for further information and to help organize your stay.Ufficio di informazione e accoglienza turistica

 The above exchange rate is given for information because is variable.

 See your doctor before you travel.
 It is also recommended to take out insurance covering medical expenses and repatriation.
 Bologna counts several hospitals and medical institutions, as well as quality medical practitioners and health specialists.